elastisys/ck8s-cluster/README.md

     export TF_VAR_sc_nfs_size=<x | default "Medium">
     export TF_VAR_wc_nfs_size=<x | default "Medium">

+## Service passwords - optional
+Once the cloud infrastructure is running it is time to generate and store passwords in vault for some of the services.

+Begin by getting a hold of a vault token.
+(Most likley via the elastisys secrets repo) Set the environment variables

+    export CUSTOMER_ID=<the customer identifier>
+    export VAULT_ADDR=<the url to vault | https://vault.eck.elastisys.se>
+    export VAULT_TOKEN=<...>
+    export PWD_LENGTH=<desired length for the passwords>

+The secrets for a given customer will be stored at the path `eck/v1/${CUSTOMER_ID}/1/*`.
+The `1` can be used to reference secrets in different eck clusters if a customer happens to have more than just one.
+If a customer has more than one eck cluster than the `1` can be changed accordingly to reference the correct cluster.
+Due to the secrets engine (kv version 2), the path when storing secrets through the API needs to have `data` in the path.
+The passwords for the services will be located at `eck/v1/${CUSTOMER_ID}/1/{service_name}` with the key `password`.

+Set the following environment variable

+    export BASE_PATH=<"eck/data/v1/${CUSTOMER_ID}/1">

+To generate and store the passwords for the services - `grafana`, `harbor`, and `influxdb` - execute the following command

+    ./scripts/store-pwds.sh "$VAULT_ADDR" "$VAULT_TOKEN" "$PWD_LENGTH" "$BASE_PATH" "grafana" "influxdb" "harbor"

+If you do not want to generate passwords for a certain service then simply remove it from command above.

+Now the passwords have been generated and stored in vault!

+**Note**: As of yet it is not possible to change the default vaule of the **elastic** user that the elastisearch operator creates.
+See https://github.com/elastic/cloud-on-k8s/issues/967

+To use the generated password for the services run the following commands to fetch the passwords and export them as environment variables

+    # Get grafana password
+    export GRAFANA_PWD=$(./scripts/vault-get.sh "$VAULT_ADDR" "$VAULT_TOKEN" "$BASE_PATH/grafana" | jq -r '.data.data.password')

+    # Get harbor password
+    export HARBOR_PWD=$(./scripts/vault-get.sh "$VAULT_ADDR" "$VAULT_TOKEN" "$BASE_PATH/harbor" | jq -r '.data.data.password')

+    # Get influxdb password
+    export INFLUXDB_PWD=$(./scripts/vault-get.sh "$VAULT_ADDR" "$VAULT_TOKEN" "$BASE_PATH/influxdb" | jq -r '.data.data.password')

 ## Kubernetes clusters

 Next, install the Kubernetes clusters on the cloud infrastructure that